 See the manual for your F-Secure product on the Help Center.

 Submit a file or URL for further analysis.

 The first variants in the Ramnit malware family first appeared in 2010 as simple file-infecting viruses.

 Virus:W32/Ramnit variants are typically distributed in infected removable drives; in infected EXE, DLL or HTML files; by exploit kits hosted on compromised or malicious sites; or as part of the payload of other malware.

-For a representative example of a Ramnit variant, see:
+For a representative example of an early Ramnit variant, see:

 Over time, the original Ramnit malware has been modified so that newer variants include the ability to serve as a backdoor and to communicate with a command and control (C&C;) server, allowing an attacker to control a botnet of Ramnit-infected machines.
 The combined resources of the Ramnit botnet allowed it to be used by its controller(s) to perform other malicious actions, notably stealing personal and banking information.

 In early 2015, the Ramnit botnet was the target of by a Europol takedown operation.
 For more information on the takedown, see: